JasperXuEvolution/Random_promoter/README.md

 * RNA-Seq data for is from PRJNA728585 [https://www.ncbi.nlm.nih.gov/bioproject/PRJNA728585] and PRJNA392312 [https://www.ncbi.nlm.nih.gov/bioproject/PRJNA392312]
 * Active promoter information is in the folder Data
 * All the intermediate data used for this study can be found at figshare [https://figshare.com/articles/dataset/Intermediate_data_for_Chance_promoter_activities_illuminate_the_origins_of_eukaryotic_intergenic_transcriptions_/22231603]
+* Source data are in the folder data

 ## 2. Scrips to extract linkage information
 * Refer to the folder Linkage_information_generation